Adult Learning 101: If you aim to sell online courses, you need to give yourself a crash course in this topic. Today.

 3. Experience is often the best foundation for adult learning activities – often the “richest resources for learning reside in the adult learners themselves”

 Experts have a way of seeming like they have all the answers, even if they know they don’t.
 Avoid that mistake.
-Give your learners opportunities to share their experiences and to draw upon these experiences as they engage with the content you provide.
+A fundamental practice of Adult Learning 101 is to give your learners opportunities to share their experiences and to draw upon these experiences as they engage with the content you provide.
 Simple things like asking people to post their biggest current challenges or greatest past learning experiences in a discussion forum – or even just submitting them through an online form – can provide fuel for a lot of meaningful and engaging interaction.
-And, of course, this is a form of listening that helps you better tailor your content to learner needs over time.
+And, of course, this is a form of “listening to the market” that helps you better tailor your content to learner needs over time.

 4. Adults tend to be most interested in learning that has immediate relevance to their jobs or personal lives.

 Yes, it’s true.
 We tend to prefer spending our time learning things that we can actually use.
 Be sure to provide exercises and activities that prompt learners to tie what they are learning back to their own live and work.
 And, where possible, provide checklists, worksheets, and other tools that they can actually use in the context of their lives and work

 All of that said, don’t make the mistake of thinking all learning has to be aimed at the concrete and practical.
 It is often the case, for example, that we want to learn things that help to support and enhance our self image.
 We want to be thought of as the kind of person who understands classical music, for example, or who is “certified” to do whatever we do.
 While achieving these ends may involve concrete, practical skills and knowledge, much of the relevant value – and the corresponding motivation – is emotional or psychological.

 5. Adult learners tend to be life-centered (or task-centered, or problem-centered) rather than subject or content-centered